About the Nashville Rose Society

 The Nashville Rose Society serves all of Middle Tennessee by sharing knowledge and information about our national flower, the rose.
 Through a monthly newsletter and meetings that feature regional and nationally recognized speakers, we bring you advice and instruction geared to growing roses in the specific soil and climatic conditions of this area.

-The Nashville Rose Society meets in the Potter Room of the Botanic Hall/Visitor Services Building at the Cheekwood Botanical Garden and Museum of Art, 1200 Forrest Park Dr, Nashville, Tennessee 37205.
+The Nashville Rose Society meets in the Potter Room of the Botanic Hall/Visitor Services Building at the Cheekwood Estate and Gardens and Museum of Art, 1200 Forrest Park Dr, Nashville, Tennessee 37205.

 Monthly meetings, unless otherwise noted, are held in either the Frist Learning Center or the Massey Auditorium on the first Sunday of the month.
 The meetings are free to guests, as is admission to Cheekwood for meetings.
 Simply tell the gate attendant that you are there for the Nashville Rose Society meeting.

 Nashville Rose Society Executive Committee